Nintendo Switch Lite has Japan’s second-best launch for a console revision

 Nintendo’s stock price dropped more than 4% yesterday because investors think the Switch Lite isn’t selling well.
 But the system actually had one of the best launches for a console revision ever in Japan, according to Famitsu Magazine‘s data tracking.
-That chart puts the Switch Lite at 177,936 units sold, which is behind only the Nintendo 3DS XL’s 187,480 in 2012.
+That chart puts the Switch Lite at 177,936 systems sold, which is behind only the Nintendo 3DS XL’s 187,480 in 2012.
 Famitsu’s data has the Switch Lite launch ahead of the New Nintendo 3DS XL, PlayStation 4 Pro, and Game Boy Advance SP.

 Comparing sales of the Nintendo Switch Lite with other additional hardware SKUs.